 We strive to protect the land and the bounty it provides.
 Our reward is soil rich in natural nutrients that provides mouth-watering produce.
 We are experienced growers and have been providing safe, pesticide-free produce to local distributors, restaurants, grocery stores, and the local community for several decades.

 We have had a CSA program for many years.
 Over these years we have learned that flexibility is very important.
-The year 2021 marks the third year of our flexible CSA program.
+The year 2023 marks the fifth year of our flexible CSA program.
 Our Flex CSA Program offers the following benefits: